riga/law_example_CMSSingleTopAnalysis/README.md

 **Note**:

   - The `--version` parameter is encoded into the output directory.
-This behavior can be controller per task.
+The exact behavior can be controller per task.
 See the base task definitions in [analysis/framework/tasks.py](analysis/framework/tasks.py) for more info.
-These tasks are not defined by law itself, but are provided by this example as some kind of *minimal framework*.
+Those tasks are not shipped with law itself, but they are provided by this example as some kind of *minimal framework*.
-  - The value passed to the `--dataset` parameter is used by the `DatasetTask` base task (i.e. all tasks in this example that treat a particular dataset, see previous link) to match against a `order.Dataset` object defined in [analysis/config/opendata_2011.py](analysis/config/opendata_2011.py).
+  - The value passed to the `--dataset` parameter is used by the `DatasetTask` base task (i.e. all tasks in this example that treat a particular dataset, see the previous link) to match against an `order.Dataset` object defined in [analysis/config/opendata_2011.py](analysis/config/opendata_2011.py).
 This configuration file contains and describes all CMS OpenData files used in this example.
 It is actually independent of any analysis and could also be provided centrally.
-Click [here](https://github.com/riga/order) for more info on the `order` package, which can be used to - well order - analysis objects (categories, channels, processes, etc. ) and external data from LHC expriments.
+Click [here](https://github.com/riga/order) for more info on the `order` package.

-##### Step 2: Exercise: Delete the output again
+#### Step 2: Exercise: Delete the output again

 ```shell
 > law run singletop.FetchData --version v1 --dataset singleTop --remove-output 0